hpcloud/swift-webdav/README.md

 ## How It Works

-HPCloud-WebDAV provides two things:
+HPCloud-WebDAV provides three things:

 - A complete WebDAV library.
 - A WebDAV server.

-The library can be used to build your own WebDAV servers, while the included server shows how you can quickly assemble a WebDAV server, making you own modifications.
+- An OpenStack Swift backend (and a file system backend for testing)

+The library is built to make it easy to add a custom backend.

 ## Installation

 ~~~
 $ cd HPCloud-WebDAV
 $ npm install
+$ cp example.settings.json settings.json
+$ edit settings.json
 $ node server.js
 ~~~

+*Memcached Support:*

+Memcached can be used to cache authentication credentials.

+- Install and start Memcached.
+- Configure the parameters in `settings.json`

 ## Pronto.js and HPCloud-WebDAV

 Pronto is an application framework for Node.js.
 HPCloud-WebDAV is built for that framework.
-It assumes the basic model, and is designed to make it trivially easy to modify WebDAV behavior using the Pronto configuraiton.
+It assumes the basic model, and is designed to make it trivially easy to modify WebDAV behavior using the Pronto configuration.

+Start with the `server.js` file.

 ## Extending